gdamore/tcell/README.md

 Experience has shown that the vanilla Windows 8 console application does not support any of these characters properly, but at least some options like ConEmu do support Wide characters at least.
-Combining characters are disabled for Windows in the release.

 ## Colors